Chapter 1 : Teardrop

 * * * * * * * * * * *

 He remembered the last day of school extremely clearly.

 The last lesson was learning how to cast a patronus charm.

 Sirius had a big black dog.

 Severushad the same doe that he’d seen with Lily the first time they met.

 That had made them kiss, and giggle like two little girls.

 Lily’s laugh never used to be like that.

 It used to be full of hope, a siren’s melodic entrancing song, that made you think of sunshine and a corn field in summer.

-A scummy cramped flat in Liverpool later, Snape was woken up by the snap of his letterbox.
+A scummy cramped flat in Liverpool later, Severus was woken up by the snap of his letterbox.